sukieoduwole/my_darey.io_projects/project12_Ansible_Refactoring/Readme.md

 **Note:** You can choose either way, but since you store all your codes in GitHub, it is recommended to create folders and files there rather than locally on Jenkins-Ansible server.

 The entire folder structure above looks like below.
-If created manually - you can skip creating tests, files, and vars or remove them if you used ansible-galaxy.
+If created manually - you can skip creating `tests`, `files`, and `vars` or remove them if you used ansible-galaxy.

 >
     └── webserver